cosc304team8/ski-shop/README.md

 You will need to have `node` and `yarn` installed to run this project.
 You can install `node` by following the instructions [here](https://nodejs.org/en/download/).
 You can install `yarn` by following the instructions [here](https://yarnpkg.com/en/docs/install).

 You also need `git` installed.
-This is installed by default Linux and macOS and can be also be upgraded on macOS with Homebrew.
+This is installed by default in Linux and macOS.
 For Windows, you can install it [here](https://git-scm.com/downloads).

 ### Setup